ThomasMBury/personal-website-hugo/content/home/publications.md

 widget: pages

 # This file represents a page section.
-headless: true
+headless: false

-# Order that this section appears on the page.
-weight: 50

 title: Publications
 subtitle: ''

+# Position of this section on the page
+weight: 60

 content:
-  # Filter on criteria
+  # Filter content to display
   filters:
+    # The folders to display content from
     folders:
       - publication
     tag: ''